DataDog/hiring-engineers/answers.md

 Yes, there are many things I would love to use Datadog for.
 One such idea I would use Datadog for is for fantasy basketball, football, baseball, and/or hockey.
 I'm a fan of fantasy basketball and football so this idea would go more in-depth about those.
 For fantasy basketball I would:
 ```
+Use the Agent's collector to collect metrics on individual players stats such as fg%, ft%, TO's, Rebounds, Points scored.
+If a player performs unusually well, have Datadog send an anomaly alert to the user.
 ```

 For fantasy football I would:
 ```
+Use the Agent's collector to collect metrics on individual players stats such as total yards, TD's scored, fumbles.
+Notify me when a players production dips to 0 due to injury.
 ```
+With Datadog's product, users can record and analyze huge amounts of data applied to an array of topics.
+Using them for fantasy applications is only a fraction of what we could use Datadog for.